dh-notes/pandoc-workflow/sample.md

 1. *Preference for plain-text, fully transparent, human-readable formats.* When writing in Word or Google Docs, what you see is not what you get.
 The file contains hidden automatically-generated formatting characters.
 When things go wrong, the obfuscated typesetting layer is difficult to troubleshoot.
 Plain text ensures transparency and answers to the standards of long-term preservation.
 MS Word may go the way of Word Perfect in the future, but plain text will always remain easy to read, catalog, mine, and transform.
 As an additional feature, plain text enables easy and powerful versioning of the document.

 2. *Platform independence.* Writing in plain text means you can easily share, edit, and archive your documents in virtually any environment.
-Your plain text files will be accessible on cell phones, tablets, or low-powered terminals in some remote library.
-Plain text is future proof.
+Your plain text files will be accessible on cell phones, tablets, or, perhaps, on a low-powered terminal in some remote library.
+Plain text is backwards compatible and future proof.
 Whatever software or hardware comes along next, it will be able to understand your plain text files.

 3. *Separation of form and content.* Writing and formatting at the same time is distracting.
 The idea is to write first, and format later, as close as possible to the time of publication.

 4. *Support for the academic apparatus.* The workflow needs to handle footnotes, figures, and bibliographies gracefully.

 5. *One source many destinations.* As the vectors of publication multiply, we need to be able to generate a multiplicity of formats including for slide projection, print, web, and mobile.
 Ideally, we would like to be able to generate most common formats without breaking bibliographic dependencies.

 # Use cases

 # Requirements
 # Writing
 # Typesetting